Mumbai Weather Update: Maximum temperature in the city to be around 34°C today

-On Friday, the India Meteorological Department (IMD) has forecasted that the maximum temperature in Mumbai will be 34°C, while the minimum temperature will be 26°C.
+On Monday, the India Meteorological Department (IMD) has forecasted that the maximum temperature in Mumbai will be 34°C, while the minimum temperature will be 27°C.

-The IMD in its weather forecast has stated that the maximum temperature in Santacruz will be 34.4°C, while the minimum temperature will be 25.7°C. On the other hand, the maximum temperature in Colaba will be 34.8°C, while the minimum temperature will be 26.4°C. Mumbai will witness clear sky today, with a relative humidity of about 71% in Santacruz and 82% in Colaba.
-The air quality index (AQI) for PM2.5 pollutants – was 30 (Good) on Friday morning.
+The IMD in its weather forecast has stated that the maximum temperature in Santacruz will be 34.2°C, while the minimum temperature will be 26.5°C. On the other hand, the maximum temperature in Colaba will be 34.3°C, while the minimum temperature will be 26.8°C. Mumbai will witness partly cloudy sky today, with a relative humidity of about 72% in Santacruz and 91% in Colaba.
+The air quality index (AQI) for PM2.5 pollutants – was 32 (Good) on Monday morning.

 On March 30, the IMD predicted that the average temperature in some parts of the country is likely to remain above normal during the April-June period.
 The April-June seasonal average minimum and mean temperatures are also likely to be warmer than normal by 0.5 degree Celcius to 1.0 degree Celcius over most of the subdivisions of northwest, west, central, east and western peninsular India, it said.